DefangLabs/defang/samples/python/AI-ML Music/README.md

 ## Prerequisite
 1. Download <a href="https://github.com/defang-io/defang">Defang CLI</a>
-2. If you are using <a href="https://docs.defang.io/docs/concepts/defang-byoc">Defang BYOC</a>, make sure you have properly <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">authenticated your AWS account</a>
+2. If you are using <a href="https://docs.defang.io/docs/concepts/defang-byoc">Defang BYOC</a>, make sure you have properly <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html">authenticated your AWS account (optional)</a>
-Plus, make sure that you have properly set all the necessary environment variables i.e. `AWS_PROFILE`, `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.
-Note we have an extra environment variable here: DEFANG_FQDN.
-3. Requriements.txt should list all the necessary packages that can be installed by pip

 ## A Step-by-Step Guide
 1. Open the terminal and type `defang login`